Table of authorities

 A table of authorities is part of a legal brief that contains an index of the cases, statutes, and secondary sources cited.
 This article deals specifically with the characteristics of tables of authorities in the United States.
 The table of authorities, often called a TOA, is frequently a legal requirement for litigation briefs; the various state courts have different rules as to what kinds of briefs require a TOA.
 The TOA list has the name of the authority followed by the page number or numbers on which each authority appears, and the authorities are commonly listed in alphabetical order within each grouping.
 The intention is to allow law clerks and judges to easily and rapidly identify and access the legal authorities cited in a litigation brief.
+An average legal brief includes 67 citations to authority, which makes creating a table of authorities very time-consuming.

 A table of authorities is also sometimes called a table of cases or a table of citations.

 Rules for citing legal authorities

 The "Bluebook: A Uniform System of Citation" is relied upon in many jurisdictions to provide rules for citing legal authorities.

-The "California Style Manual" has been adopted by the California Supreme Court as the official guide for styling citations in their state.
+The California Style Manual has been adopted by the California Supreme Court as the official guide for styling citations in their state.

 The Texas Greenbook is the guide to rules for citing legal authorities in that state.

 Other states may have their own style manuals.